Back to main page

 • Includes the BKGD pin for an off-module BDM connection

-• New switch section includes a slide switch for RUN/LOAD mode select and a reset button
+• Includes a slide switch for selecting RUN/LOAD mode

 • Power on LED indicator